Einstein-\AE ther Gravity in the light of Event Horizon Telescope Observations of M87*: Conclusions

 We first extracted the above black hole solutions for EA gravity, and we calculated the corresponding effective potential $U_{eff}(r)$ for the photons, the resulting event horizon radius $r_e$ and the radius of the unstable photon sphere $r_{ps}$.
 Then we straightforwardly calculated the induced angular size $\delta$, which combined with the mass and the distance can lead to a single prediction that quantifies the black hole shadow size, namely the diameter per unit mass $d$.
 Since $d_{M87*}$ is observationally known from the EHT Probe, we extracted the corresponding parameter regions of instein-\AE ther theory in order to obtain consistency.

-Apart from the restriction of the \ae{}ther parameters $c_{13}$ and $c_{14}$ to small values, consistent with the constraints extracted from the gravitational wave event GW170817 and the gamma-ray burst GRB170817A, we found an upper bound on the rotation parameter $\alpha$, namely $a\leq0.2$, which was verified by a full scan of the parameter space.
+Apart from the restriction of the \ae{}ther parameters $c_{13}$ and $c_{14}$ to specif ranges, we found some constraints on the dimensionless spin parameter $a$ in slow rotation limit, dependent on the values of \ae{}ther parameters, which was verified by a full scan of the parameter space.
+Furthermore, our analysis has indicated that in the Einstein-\AE ther (EA) theory (type I BH solution) is possible to distinguish a naked singularity from BH.
 This is indeed a verification of the fact that in modified gravity one obtains different size-rotation features, depending on the extra model parameters, and hence the M87* observation can be in principle described in different ways comparing to general relativity, especially in theories which possess various corrections on the Kerr-metric solutions, such is the case in Einstein-\AE ther gravity.

 In summary, Einstein-\AE ther black hole solutions are in agreement with EHT M87* observation, and this may act as an advantage for Einstein-\AE ther gravity.

 [2]{#2}\begingroup